BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Manichean.md

-- Manichean doctrine used the opposition between flesh and spirit to support the view that some elements in the cosmos are independent of and hostile to the benevolent God
+- Manichean doctrine used the opposition between flesh (desires) and spirit (mind) to support the view that some elements in the cosmos are independent of and hostile to the benevolent God
-- They treat the conf l ict between rational and irrational motives as a conf l ict between forces that recognize no common considerations and that are not themselves subject to the choice of the will.
+- They treat the conflict between rational and irrational motives as a conflict between forces that recognize no common considerations and that are not themselves subject to the choice of the will.
+They may overcome each other only using force.